openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_tput.md

       * As explained in the [CPU streams internals](dldt_deployment_optimization_internals.md), the CPU cores are evenly distributed between streams, so one core per stream is the finest-grained configuration
 * For the **GPU**:
    * When the parallel slack is small (e.g. only 2-4 requests executed simultaneously), then using the streams for the GPU may suffice
-      * Notice that the GPU runs 2 request per stream
+      * Notice that the GPU runs 2 request per stream, so 4 requests can be served by 2 streams
+      * Alternatively, consider single stream with small batch size (e.g. 2), that would total the same 4 inputs in flight
    * _Maximum number of streams_ is usually 2, for more portability consider using the `ov::streams::AUTO` (`GPU_THROUGHPUT_AUTO` in the pre-OpenVINO 2.0 parlance)
    * Typically, for 4 and more requests the batching delivers better throughput for the GPUs
-   * Batch size can be calculated as "number of inference requests executed _in parallel_" divided by the "number of requests that the streams consume"
+   * Batch size can be calculated as "number of inference requests executed in parallel" divided by the "number of requests that the streams consume"
       * E.g. if you process 16 cameras (by 16 requests inferenced _simultaneously_) with 2 GPU streams (each can process 2 requests), the batch size per request is 16/(2*2)=4

 > **NOTE**: When playing with [dynamically-shaped inputs](../OV_Runtime_UG/ov_dynamic_shapes.md) use only the streams (no batching), as they tolerate individual requests having different shapes.